 13. Inventory Management

-QR Codes were first invented in 1994 by Japanese company Denso Wave Corporation.
+QR Codes were first invented in 1994 by the Japanese company Denso Wave Corporation.
 The intention was to use them for inventory management in the automobile industry.
 India now is not far behind.
-Use of QR Codes in transportation and management of product and product cartons is high.
+The use of QR Codes in the transportation and management of products and product cartons is high.

 14. Detailed Information